westNeighbor/Blender_Text_Writing/README.md

 [![Addon Effect](http://img.youtube.com/vi/jEz0FAp4ui0/0.jpg)](https://www.youtube.com/watch?v=jEz0FAp4ui0)

 It's pretty simple and straightforward to use.
-You can have two different styles (fonts) for each object.
-Also, you can change the writing icon.
+The simulator can take either input texts or writings by yourself:

+- I use `Grease Pencil` as the writing object holder, and `Layer` as the writing content holder.
+- Remember to `Update Layer Tree` when you add new layers or delete layers.
+- The preset **Writing Animation** and **Transform** is default added for each layer under `Layer Anim`, do the adjustment as you like.

 # Be aware